 Removal from the Vernon BS and other lender panels: Why they do it and how to get reinstated

-• Failure to reapply to be on the Vernon BS convincing panel
+• Failure to reapply to remain on the Vernon BS convincing panel

-• Breaches of Vernon BS conveyancing panel requirements
+• Breaches of Vernon BS conveyancing panel Terms and Conditions

 • How often will this firm be required to re-apply to be reinstated on the Vernon BS conveyancing panel?